Riverdale High School (Ohio)

-Riverdale Local School is a public K–12 school located near Mount Blanchard in Delaware Township, Hancock County, Ohio, United States.
-The school system is the result of a consolidation of three school districts.
-The communities of Forest (in Hardin County), Wharton (in Wyandot County) and Mount Blanchard (in Hancock County) comprise the school district which consolidated in 1962.
-It is the only school in the Riverdale Local Schools district.
-Their building, opened in 2004, currently houses grades K-12, while the original high school building still stands on campus to act as a centralized office for records, a head start program as well as other school functions.
+Riverdale High School is a public high school located in Delaware Township near Mount Blanchard, Ohio, United States.
+The school was established along with the district in 1962 as the result of a consolidation of three school districts: Forest (in Hardin County), Wharton (in Wyandot County) and Mount Blanchard (in Hancock County).
+It is the only high school in the Riverdale Local School District and is housed in the Riverdale K–12 building, which opened in 2004.
+The original high school building still stands on campus to act as a centralized office for records, a head start program as well as other school functions.

 History

-Prior to the consolidation in 1962, the villages of Forest, Wharton and Mt.
-Blanchard had their own individual K-12 school buildings.
-With the consolidation, the system was set in place where elementary aged children would attend the Mt.
-Blanchard and Forest schools, combine to form a middle school in the Wharton building, then finally move together to the then newly built "Riverdale High School" building, located on rural land in between the three towns.
+Riverdale High School was established in 1962 with the consolidation of high school students from Forest, Mount Blanchard, and Wharton.
+The Riverdale Local School District had formed on January 1, 1960, but the three existing K–12 schools remained as they had been for the remainder of that school year and the subsequent 1960–61 and 1961–62 school years until the new high school was built.
+Voters approved funding for a new high school building in November 1960, to be built on rural land in between the three towns.
+With the opening of Riverdale High School, the existing schools became K–8 buildings until 1974, when seventh and eighth graders were sent to the Wharton building, which was renamed Riverdale Junior High School.

-While in existence, the three original schools retained their original mascots (Forest Rangers, Mt.
-Blanchard Hurricanes, Wharton Dragons), fight songs and alma maters.
+Prior to the consolidation, the three original schools had their own mascots (Forest Rangers, Mt.
+Blanchard Hurricanes, Wharton Dragons), fight songs, and alma maters.
 To eliminate arguments as to which of these to keep for the newly established high school, then music teacher Russell E. Willeke was asked to pen new, contemporary songs.
 His original composition and lyrics remain the student body's official fight song to this day.

-As well as his original alma mater, even though its lyrics are often contested due to the line "our spirit never die" seemingly being grammatically incorrect.
-It is believed that Willeke did this to not only establish the student body as one entity with the singular "spirit", but also to maintain the rhyming pattern with a singular "die" in order to rhyme with "high".
-The lyrics are taken from Willeke's original, handwritten lyrics preserved in the school's music department.
+Riverdale High School moved to its current home in January 2004 when the new Riverdale K–12 building was completed on the high school campus.
+The 1962 high school building was retained for other uses, such as board offices, Head Start, and other district programming.